Zefinder/CPU_Project/README.md

 As this CPU is a really well made CPU (isn't it :D), an operation can have multiple *addressing modes*.
 What is an addressing mode?
 It is a different opcode that indicates the CPU that the operation is the same but that the operands don't mean the same thing...
 This is unclear?
 Let's make an example!

 If we take the instruction `0x0805A501`, this will be interpreted by the CPU as `ADD R0 $05 $A5`.
 But what if I wanted to say that it was `ADD R0 R5 $A5`?
 You need another opcode of the same operation.
-This is the addressing mode!
+It's the addressing mode!
 (By the way, the instruction would be `0x1805A501`)

 Here is a list of all addressing modes that are available for this instruction set with the targetted operations and an assembly example:
 |    Addressing mode    | Concerned opcodes                           | Example             |